mozilla/active-data-recipes/README.md

 # Software requirements

-- You will need python 3.6 and pip for python 3.6 installed on your machine to run the program.
+- You will need Python 3.6 or higher to run the program.

 # Installation